Family travel insurance

 If you’re planning a winter holiday with your family, you can buy winter sports insurance as an add-on to standard family travel insurance.

-Should I choose single trip or annual family travel insurance?
+Should I choose single trip or annual travel insurance for my family?

-If you travel more than once a year, an annual family travel insurance policy could be your best option.
+If you travel more than once a year, an annual family travel insurance policy could work out cheaper overall.
 There’s a couple of things to consider, though:

-• If your trips vary between far-flung adventure holidays and weekend city breaks, the levels of insurance you need will vary significantly.
-A worldwide annual policy is more expensive than one that covers just Europe, so you might be better off taking out single trip policies for each trip.
+- If your trips vary between far-flung adventure holidays and weekend city breaks, the levels of insurance you need can vary significantly.
+A benefit of taking out single trip policies for each trip is that you have more flexibility to tailor the cover for each holiday.

 Do I need family travel insurance for a UK holiday?

-If you’re planning a family staycation, it’s still worth having UK travel insurance.
+If you’re planning a family staycation, it may still be worth having family travel insurance for the UK.
 Even though you and your family can get NHS treatment anywhere in the UK, you might still want cover for cancellations and baggage loss or damage.

 Can I get family travel insurance as a separated or divorced parent?